 Cost of Living: Below the National Average

-Berea has grown by 65% within the last couple of decades, which gives it the distinction of being one of the fastest growing towns in Kentucky.
-Thirty-two percent of residents are age 45 or better, and 27% of all locals have a least a 4 year undergraduate degree.
+Berea has grown by 15% within the last decade, which gives it the distinction of being one of Kentucky's faster growing towns.
+Thirty-two percent of residents are age 45 or better, and 32% of all locals have a least a four year undergraduate degree.
 Politics lean to the right, and the crime rate meets the national average.
-Racial diversity is minimal.
-The cost of living is 12% below the national average.
+The cost of living is 27% below the national average.

-The median home price is $130,000, well below the national median.
+The median home price is $250,000, reflecting a 9% increase since a year ago.
 Neighborhoods are not overtly defined, and some toward the edges of town meander along country roads where sidewalks are few.
-Cute single family homes are clustered around the college, while larger, newer homes on acreage are found farther out.
+Cute single family homes for sale are clustered around the college, while larger, newer homes on acreage are found farther out.
 Many residences, old and new, are brick ranch ramblers and raised ranch ramblers.
 Berea does not have a good selection of apartments, and the ones that are here are primarily occupied by students.
-There are two mobile home parks.

 Handmade products are for sale in Old Town and throughout Berea but particularly at the Berea College-owned Log House Craft Gallery and the Kentucky Artisan Center, a beautiful, 25,000 square foot retail and exhibition gallery featuring only Kentucky-made items.
 College Square and Chestnut Street are also home to shops, galleries, studios and restaurants.